fetchai/fetchd/docs/docs/delegator-guide-cli.md

-# CLI - Staking query
+# CLI - Delegator guide

 ## Querying the current staking holdings of the validators